 Business and Economy

-Blenheim is principally a service town for the wine, forestry, and tourism industries.
+Blenheim is principally a service town for the wine, forestry, aquaculture, and tourism industries.
 Local businesses are represented by the Marlborough Chamber of Commerce, and the Blenheim Business Association, which has a specific focus on businesses in the CBD.

 Blenheim has a lively café culture with a number of cafés and bars, however there is virtually no night-life with most establishments closing relatively early.
 Other recreational facilities include a multiplex cinema complex, and a stadium and aquatic centre.